Antonio Grimaldi

-Antonio Grimaldi (Genoa, 1640 - Genoa, 1717) was the 137th doge of the Republic of Genoa and king of Corsica.
+Antonio Grimaldi (1640–1717) was the 137th doge of the Republic of Genoa and king of Corsica.

 Biography

 He was elected by the Grand Council of 1 August 1703, the ninety-second doge of the Republic of Genoa in two-year succession and the one hundred and thirty-seventh in republican history.
 As doge he was also invested with the related biennial office of king of Corsica.
 After the dogate ended on 1 August 1705, Antonio Grimaldi continued to serve the Genoese state.
 He died in Genoa during 1717 without ever marrying and without children.